-- 23.1 There shall be no strikes or lockouts during the life of this agreement. - 23.2 Employees covered by this agreement shall not be disciplined for refusal to cross legally established picket lines for the purpose of performing work normally performed by members of the Union setting up the picket line. - 23.3 An employee who is unable to report for work because of a reasonable apprehension of personal injury resulting from picket line activity shall suffer no loss in pay, provided that the employee contacts University Safety and follows reasonable instructions received from that office.
+- 23.1 There shall be no strikes or lockouts during the life of this Agreement. - 23.2 Employees covered by this Agreement shall not be disciplined for refusal to cross legally established picket lines for the purpose of performing work normally performed by members of the Union setting up the picket line. - 23.3 An Employee who is unable to report for work because of a reasonable apprehension of personal injury resulting from picket line activity shall suffer no loss in pay, provided that the Employee contacts University Safety and follows reasonable instructions received from that office. - 23.4 The Employer shall not require CUPE 4600 members to perform the duties of other University employees during any legal strike by, or lockout of, those employees.